theharveyz/cms/intl.en-US/API Reference/Preset metric item reference.md

 ## Note {#section_vtc_sjz_zdb .section}

--   "Sum" is the sum of values obtained in a statistical period.
+-   Sum is the sum of values obtained in a statistical period.
 Take ECS Internet traffic measurement as an example.
 The unit is KB/min and the statistical period is 5 minutes.
 Then the returned result is the total traffic in 5 minutes.
 -   OpenAPI supports the query of metric data from the last 31 days.
 -   The Dimensions for each parameter is a JSON string, for example, `{"instanceId":"i-23gyb3kkd"}`.